lwfm-proj/lwfm/README.md

   Nersc driver

-+ test
++ code / test
+    - local driver cancel job
+    - local driver repo as job
+    - JobDefn should not have the ids - use a context
+    - nersc driver with jobcontext
-    - all status to Run Store - in getJobStatus(), or in JobStatus itself?
+    - all status to Run Store - in getJobStatus(), or in JobStatus itself? - can the framework auto-handle the emit?
+    - parent-child tracking, originator
     - data movement as jobs
-    - parent-child tracking, originator
     - put file with a new dest name
     - fire & wait?
-    - local driver cancel job
     - handler persistence